Interstate Bridge: Vertical lift

 Outside peak commuting times (6:30 a.m. to 9 a.m. and from 2:30 p.m. to 6 p.m), marine traffic is granted right of way at the bridge by federal law (33 CFR 117.869).

 In 2006, the six total lanes of the bridges carried 130,000 vehicles daily.
 Full traffic capacity occurs four hours every day.

 The Interstate Bridge's name is a simple descriptive one based on its location, as a bridge connecting two states.
-In 1917, the new bridge gave its name to a Portland arterial street.
-Shortly before the bridge opened, a pair of streets through North Portland that were planned to be treated as the main route to and from the bridge, Maryland Avenue and Patton Avenue, were renamed Interstate Avenue.
+In 1917, the new bridge gave its name to Interstate Avenue, a Portland arterial street comprising Maryland Avenue and Patton Avenue, which were renamed shortly before the bridge opened.

 Replacement planning

 Columbia River Crossing (2005–2013)

 The bridge is frequently a bottleneck which impacts both traffic on the freeway, as well as on the river.
 The Oregon and Washington transportation departments are jointly studying how to replace the bridge.
 Both spans have been rated as "functionally obsolete," with sufficiency ratings of 18.3% and 49.4% for the original and second spans, respectively.
 Initially, the estimated cost for a replacement bridge was around $2 billion, but that number has climbed steadily to around $3.4 billion.
 An independent study in 2010 estimated the full cost to be closer to $10 billion.

 Design of a replacement (especially a fixed-span bridge) is complicated by the existence of a railroad drawbridge crossing the Columbia a short distance downriver (on the Burlington Northern Railroad Bridge 9.6), which constrains the location of the shipping channel; and by approach paths to Portland International Airport in Portland and to Pearson Field in Vancouver, which limit the height of any new structure.
 Some have proposed replacing the bridge in a different location.
 There were originally 12 transportation plans that were being studied to improve and expand the Interstate 5 crossing of the Columbia River.
 In late 2006, four of these plans were selected for a final proposal, along with a fifth no-build option.
 The Columbia River Crossing project's six local partner agencies selected a replacement I-5 bridge and light rail extension to Clark College as the project's Locally Preferred Alternative (LPA) in 2008.